eclipse/vorto/docs/gettingstarted.md

 The Vorto project is built on **four main components**:

-- **Vorto DSL**:
+- **Vorto Language (DSL)**:
-The Vorto DSL is a readable and easily understood domain-specific language that was specifically designed to be usable even by non-developers.
+The Vorto language is a readable and easily understood domain-specific language that was specifically designed to be usable even by non-developers.
 It is used to create the abstract models of different devices.
+[Read more](vortolang-1.0.md)

 - **Metamodel**:
 The metamodel is used to define the relationship between the different entities like Information Models, Function Blocks, and Datatypes.